Olauryn/VIVENDO-BRAZILLIAN-FAST-FOOD-COMPENSATION-CLAIMS/README.md

 **NATAL** has the lowest sum of claims with **2339**, and also the shortest time to close claims with **287**.
 This suggests that the location with the lowest sum of claims also had the shortest time to close claims on average.

-Therefore, we can observe a **negative relationship** between time to close and location, where locations with a higher sum of claims tended to have a higher average time to close the claims.
+Therefore, we can observe a **negative relationship** between time to close and location, where locations with a higher sum of claims tends to have a higher average time to close the claims.
 This could indicate that there are differences in the efficiency of claims processing across locations, and that locations with a higher workload may have a longer processing time.